 Cities Applaud Passage of Water Resources Bill

-Washington, DC - The National League of Cities (NLC) is pleased the House of Representatives passed the Water Resources Reform and Development bill.
-This bipartisan bill advances many of the flood protection, navigation and ecosystem restoration projects that are important to local governments and our national and local economies.
+The House of Representatives passed the Water Resources Reform and Development bill last week.
+This bipartisan bill, which NLC actively lobbied Congress to pass, advances many of the flood protection, navigation and ecosystem restoration projects that are important to local governments and our national and local economies.

 “After the contentious debates of the last few weeks, we are encouraged by the overwhelming and bipartisan support for this bill,” said Anthony.
 “We hope this bill will be a model for other measures that will be important to cities and towns in the coming months.
 We now urge the House and Senate to expeditiously move to conference committee to resolve differences between the two bills.”